dspinellis/unix-v4man/README.md

 This repository maintains the tools for typesetting and making available the *Unix Programmer's Manual* (Fourth Edition, November 1973).
-The generated typeset manual made available
+The generated typeset manual is made available
 [in PDF form](https://dspinellis.github.io/unix-v4man/v4man.pdf).

 The manual pages and tools are derived from 1973 material unearthed